Kotlin/KEEP/proposals/context-parameters.md

 * It is an *error* to declare an **empty** list of context parameters.
 * It is an *error* if the **name** of a context parameter **coincides** with the name of another context or value parameter to the callable (except for multiple uses of `_`).

 **§3** *(implicitness)*: When calling a member with context parameters, those are not spelled out.
-Rather, the value for each of those arguments is **resolved** from two sources: in-scope context parameters, and implicit scope.
+Rather, the value for each of those arguments is **resolved** from two sources: in-scope context parameters, and implicit receivers ([as defined by the Kotlin specification](https://kotlinlang.org/spec/overload-resolution.html#receivers)).
 We say that context parameters are **implicit**.

 ```kotlin
 context(logger: Logger) fun logWithTime(message: String) =